-Morocco’s location at the threshold of the Mediterranean Sea has made it critically important throughout the history of North Africa and southern Europe.
-The seafaring Phoenicians expanded their influence to the contemporary country’s location by the 12th century BCE and trade networks to the western end of the Mediterranean by the 12th century BCE.
+Morocco’s location on the Mediterranean Sea has made it critically important throughout history.
+The seafaring Phoenicians expanded their influence to the contemporary country’s location by the 12th century BCE and trade networks to the western end of the Mediterranean.
 This development brought the indigenous Amazigh (translates to “the free people,” commonly referred to as Berber) population of Morocco into greater contact with the larger Mediterranean cultural network.
-The Phoenicians established a few small outposts at Chellah, Lixus, and Mogador across modern-day Morocco.
-By the 5th century BCE, the Carthaginian Empire, centered in modern day Tunisia, had taken control of the coastal regions of much of North Africa including Morocco.
+The Phoenicians established a few small outposts at Chellah, Lixus and Mogador across modern-day Morocco.
+By the 5th century BCE, the Carthaginian Empire, centered in modern-day Tunisia, had taken control of the coastal regions of much of North Africa including Morocco.
 Following the fall of the Carthaginian Empire, the Romans annexed the territory in 40 CE and maintained nominal control over the coast until 429, when it was lost to the Germanic Vandal tribe.